usask-aws/cf-ec2-alb-testprod-al2023/README.md

 `MOUNT_POINT`, the document root moves with it automatically.

-`httpd`'s access/error logs are intentionally left at the default `/var/log/httpd/` path on the root volume (not moved to the data volume) — log rotation (`logrotate`) can be layered on separately later if/when logs need to be shipped or retained beyond an instance's lifetime.
+`httpd`'s access/error logs are intentionally left at the default `/var/log/httpd/` path on the root volume (not moved to the data volume), log rotation (`logrotate`) can be layered on separately later if/when logs need to be shipped or retained beyond an instance's lifetime.